HamzaOralK/gitten/README.md

-# Alfred
+# Gitten
-Alfred is git project manager with multiple repositories.
+Gitten is git project manager with multiple repositories.

-With alfred you can check out to new branches and tag branches from you active.
+With gitten you can check out to new branches and tag branches from you active.

 ## Prerequisite
 To build one has to have OpenSSL installed and adjust config.toml file accordingly to be able to run and